up9inc/mockintosh/README.md

 Using `--enable-tags` option the tags in the configuration file can be enabled in startup time, e.g. `mockintosh --enable-tags first,second`

-### OpenAPI Specification to Mockintosh Config Conversion
+### OpenAPI Specification to Mockintosh Config Conversion (experimental)

+_Note: This feature is experimental.
+One-to-one transpilation of OAS documents is not guaranteed._

 It could be a good kickstart if you have already an OpenAPI Specification for your API.
 Mockintosh is able to transpile an OpenAPI Specification to its own config format in two different ways: